karray/karray.github.io/_posts/2022-07-12-bringing-python-to-the-web.md

 # **Accessing JavaScript scope from Python**

 The JS scope can be accessed from Python through the `js` module.
 This module gives us access to the global object `window` and allows us to directly manipulate the DOM and access global variables and functions from Python.
-In other words, `js` is an alias for `window`, so we can either use `window` by importing it `from the js import window` or just use `js` directly .
+In other words, `js` is an alias for `window`, so we can either use `window` by importing it `from the js import window` or just use `js` directly.

 Why not try it yourself?
-You can use the live demo above or open the [demo page](http://karay.me/truepyxel/demo.html) in a new tab.
+You can either try it out in the live demo above or open the [demo](https://karay.me/examples/pyodide_repl.html) in a new tab.

 <!-- **Please be aware that execution of the code may take a while and the UI thread will be blocked until all packages have been downloaded.** -->